Oved747/SDSS_QSOs/README.md

 # SDSS_QSOs
 #
-# This is my final Machine Learning project in the Data Science course at John Bruyce academy (Tel-Aviv, Israel).
+# This is the project I've selected as final (Machine Learning) project in the Data Scientist course at John Bruyce academy (Tel-Aviv, Israel).
-# The course lasted for 8 months (340 class hours), and the project was completed on January 2021.
+# The JB-DS course lasted for 8 months (340 class hours), and I've completed my project on January 2021.
 #
-# The project involves retreiving data from the Sloan Digital Sky Survey databse (SDSS), and using it to train
+# This project involves retreiving data from the Sloan Digital Sky Survey databse (SDSS), and using it to train
-# ML models for prediction of QSOs among the general-field celectial objects.
+# ML models for prediction of QSOs among the general-field celestial objects.
 #
+# Here I include just the Python code I've wrote (2 files).
+To actually run the program, you'll need
+# additional 4 Python file from SkyServer.
+If needed, contact me on ovedda@gmail.com.
+#
-# For more details, see the enclosed SDSS_descrition.docx file.
+# For a detailed description of the project, see the enclosed SDSS_Project_Descrition.docx file.